Home | | Help | Contribute | Plug-ins | About | Contact | Search

 Differences between the two versions can be displayed in three ways: by showing only the old version, only the new version, or both versions simultaneously.
 In all cases, the old version is displayed in dark red and the new version in dark green.

-The visualization style can be specified individually for each individual change, via VersionShow or the keyboard shortcuts (old version), (new version) and (both versions).
-One may also cycle through the different style using the structured variant key .
+The visualization style can be specified individually for each individual change, via VersionShow or the keyboard shortcuts Ctrl+ (old version), Ctrl+ (new version) and Ctrl+| (both versions).
+One may also cycle through the different style using the structured variant key Ctrl+Tab.
 If you selected some text, then the above actions will apply to the whole selection.
-The visualization style may also be specified globally, using VersionFileShow old version, VersionFileShow new version and VersionFileShow both versions.
+In particular, by selecting the entire file, you can visualize the older or the newer version, or both versions.

 Retaining a specific version

 It often occurs that we want to go through the changes between two versions and progressively retain either one or the other version for each individual difference.
 Assuming that the cursor is inside a given difference, this can be done from entries in the submenu VersionRetain.
-Alternatively, one may use the shortcuts , and to retain the old, new and currently displayed version, respectively.
-If both versions are displayed, then retains the new version.
+Alternatively, one may use the shortcuts Ctrl+1, Ctrl+2 and Ctrl+Return to retain the old, new and currently displayed version, respectively.
+If both versions are displayed, then Ctrl+Return retains the new version.
 After retaining one of the versions, we automatically jump to the next difference, which can then be processed.
-If you selected some text, then any of the above action will retain the appropriate version for each of the differences in the selection.

 Grain control and reactualizing the differences

 The entries in the submenu VersionGrain allow you to control the grain with which differences between versions are computed.
 By default, we use the finest grain Detailed.
 It is also possible to compute differences on a paragraph-based level, using Block.
 In that case, the entire paragraphs in which a change occurs will be highlighted.
-The roughest grain Rough will highlight the entire text, if a change occurs within it.
+The roughest grain Rough will highlight the entire text, if a change occurs somewhere inside.

-Similarly, the cursor is inside a difference, then you may recompare the two versions VersionReactualize.
+Notice that you may also “change” the grain to the current grain.
+This has the effect of reactualizing the differences of a selected portion or of the current difference at the cursor position.
 This may be useful, if you made some changes to one of the versions.
 For instance, assume that the old version contained a theorem and that we changed it into a lemma in the new version and also modified part of its inside text.
 When visualizing the changes, the whole theorem will be highlighted, since there is no appropriate markup to indicate that we just changed from a theorem to a lemma.
-Nevertheless, if we want to compare the inside texts, we may turn the old theorem into a lemma and then click on VersionReactualize.
+Nevertheless, if we want to compare the inside texts, we may turn the old theorem into a lemma and then reactualize.